MarkRSylvester/Menus/README.md

 # Menus
-This iss wher eI will keep my menus for clients
+This is where I will keep my menus for clients